hamdy24/ghost_logger/README.md

 # Ghost Logger

-**Stealing errors before they steal your users' experience.**
+**Can be Unseen but always there.
+Stealing errors before they steal your users' experience.**

-Can be Unseen but always there.
-Stealing errors before they steal your users' experience.
-A lightweight, flexible logging utility with emoji indicators and optional crash reporting integration.
+A lightweight, flexible logging utility with colors/emoji indicators and optional crash reporting integration.

 ## Features